 Beach, gardens, spa.
-In-room: flatscreen TV, iPod dock, WiFi (or wired internet), minibar, bathrobes, slippers and Thann bath products.
+In-room: flatscreen TV, iPod dock, WiFi, minibar, bathrobes, slippers, a fruit basket, Vietnamese coffee, tea and Thann bath products.

-For the best views of the bunch (and a private infinity pool that will have you throwing off your clothes and hopping into swimwear), book a Cliff Villa.
+For the best views of the bunch (and a private infinity pool that will have you throwing off your clothes and hopping into swimwear), book an Ocean View Two-Bedroom Villa.
 Courting couples seeking seclusion will love the villas’ privacy (their distance from the beach, pool and restaurant may be less of an attraction for families); Villa 512 is the most remote, and therefore our antisocial favourite.
-Ocean View Condos are just a more dollars daily than the Garden Views; the uninterrupted sea views are well worth the upgrade.
+Ocean View rooms are just a more dollars daily than the Garden Views; the uninterrupted sea views are well worth the upgrade.

 Bathing bookworms will love the glittering turquoise pool, overlooked by Nha Trang Mountains, flanked by sun loungers, palm trees and cabanas, and equipped with a mini-library of novels for guests to borrow.
 The pool is right by the beach and restaurant, so you can hop from one to the other.

 Don’t get bruises bringing your surfboard: the hotel has a little shop in the lobby, which caters to all your nautical needs.
 You can also pick up gifts and souvenirs for the folks back home.